 At home in the Los Angeles Memorial Coliseum, the band entertains the Trojan faithful with performances before, during and after the game.
 The traditional pregame features the Trojan fight songs and the band’s distinctive rendition of “The Star Spangled Banner.”
-Each halftime, the TMB presents a new and exciting field show that is a powerful blend of popular music, precision drills, and crowd-pleasing dance routines.
+Each halftime, the TMB presents a new and exciting field show that is a powerful blend of popular music, precision drills and crowd-pleasing dance routines.
 Then, after the game, the band performs its customary set of “rock charts” for the lucky fans who stay past the final whistle.

 Come New Year’s Day, the Trojan Marching Band can often be found at its second home in Pasadena.
-The Rose Bowl has hosted The Spirit of Troy 33 times, by far the most of any collegiate band.
-Other bowl games the band has attended include the Orange, Las Vegas, Sun, Cotton, Aloha, and Fiesta Bowls.
+The Rose Bowl Game has hosted The Spirit of Troy 34 times, by far the most of any collegiate band.
+Other bowl games the band has attended include the Cotton, Holiday, Orange, Las Vegas, Sun and Fiesta bowls.
 The Spirit of Troy’s commitment to USC Athletics is not limited to football, though.
-From volleyball to soccer, baseball to crew, the band is there to root the Trojans on to victory.
-During the spring, The Spirit of Troy becomes the USC Basketball Band and attends all of the men’s and women’s home games.
+From volleyball to soccer, baseball to crew, the band is there to root the Trojans on to victory at over 85 sports events each year.
+During the spring, The Spirit of Troy becomes the USC Basketball Band and attends every men’s and women’s home game.
 When the Trojans or Women of Troy advance to the postseason, the band travels to the “Big Dance” as well, including an appearance at the 2007 East Regional in East Rutherford, New Jersey.

-Among the TMB’s other television appearances were guest spots on Glee, American Idol, Scrubs, How I Met Your Mother, Last Comic Standing, and The ESPY Awards.
-In 2007, the band broke into the world of major print media with an appearance in the prestigious Sports Illustrated Swimsuit Issue.
+Some of the TMB’s other television appearances include guest spots on Carpool Karaoke: The Series, The Tonight Show Starring Jimmy Fallon, Dancing with the Stars, Glee, America’s Got Talent, How I Met Your Mother, American Idol and SportsCenter.
+In 2007 the band broke into the world of major print media with an appearance in the prestigious Sports Illustrated Swimsuit Issue.
 The TMB was one of two college marching bands chosen for this first-of-its-kind pictorial, which featured thirteen pages of supermodels posed with band members.
-The issue reached over 60 million readers in the United States alone.
+In 2013 the band appeared in a pictorial for Vanity Fair’s annual Hollywood Issue.